A man after dying meets God and asks:

 Life is to experience being human on this planet at this time.
 I have heard it is a high-ticket item, and there may be a line around the planet to be born.
 Here we have opportunities to learn, live, sing, dance, love, be a contribution – or to be in our own world, be self-centered, cry the blues, suffer, hurt and blame others…

-The Universe is like a giant wish-fulfilling-tree – it supplies whatever we focus on, whether we want it or not, whether we consider it good or bad.
+The Universe is like a giant wish-fulfilling-tree – it seems to supplies whatever we focus on, whether we want it or not, whether we consider it good or bad.

 The experience each of us have is unique.
 No one else can truly know what it is like to be us, yet everyone is our mirror.
 The nature of reality is not only change, but expansion.
 Everyone plays a part in this expansion, from presidents to panhandlers.
 Stars to microbes.